pinkest-nekomata/LaDS-Lore-Project/Themes and Analysis/Xavier vs. Sylus.md

 	* Xavier with the sleepy god trope
 	* Sylus with the dragon god trope
 * Odd sleeping habits/sleeping during the day
+* Odd/modified sense of taste
+	* Xavier with his acclimation to Philosian food
+	* Sylus with a dragon's muted sense of taste
 # Contrasting traits

 | Xavier                                                                                                 | Sylus                                                                                                                               |